alexbosworth/balanceofsatoshis/README.md

 There is a dynamic playground here where you can play with expressions: https://formulajs.info/functions/

+### `--avoid`

+In `--avoid` flag commands like rebalance, a formula can be applied directionally:

+`--avoid "fee_rate < 100/<PUBKEY>"` to avoid channels forwarding to the public key that charge a fee rate under 100 PPM.

+Available variables:

+- `age`: Age of the channel vs the current height
+- `base_fee`: Base fee to be charged to route
+- `capacity`: Capacity of the channel
+- `fee_rate`: PPM fee to be charged to route
+- `height`: Absolute height of the channel
+- `opposite_fee_rate`: PPM fee that is charged in the non-routing direction

 ### `amount`

 Formula amounts are supported in the following commands: